 Chile takes the illegal import of restricted goods very seriously, including various agricultural or food stuffs.
-Fruit, dairy products, honey, etc, are all prohibited and strictly enforced at all airports and to varying extents at land borders.
-If in doubt, openly ask the border guards – they are generally very relaxed if you are honest, and will allow you to eat any apples or sandwiches in their office before entering Chile.
+Fruit, dairy products, honey, etc, are all prohibited and this is strictly enforced at all airports and to varying extents at land borders.
+If in doubt, openly ask the border guards – they are generally relaxed if you are honest, and will allow you to eat any apples or sandwiches in their office before entering Chile.

 Getting there and away

 Santiago has one international airport – Aeropuerto Internacional Arturo Merino Benítez.
 International airlines flying to/from Santiago include: Aerolíneas Argentinas, Aeroméxico, Air Canada, Air Europa and Air France.